Stockbridge, Hampshire

-Stockbridge is a small town and civil parish in the Test Valley district of Hampshire, England.
-It is one of the smallest towns in the United Kingdom with a population of 592 at the 2011 census.
+Stockbridge is a town and civil parish in the Test Valley district of Hampshire, England.
+It had a population of 592 at the 2011 census.
 It sits astride the River Test and at the foot of Stockbridge Down.

 Description

 The town is situated on the A30 road, which once carried most of the traffic from London to Dorset, south Somerset, Devon and Cornwall in the South West, though today this route is less important than the A303 dual carriageway to the north.
 The bridge over the Test led to the town's name, a local legend suggested a coach stop stocked provisions, but it derives from an earlier bridge that was made of 'stocks' (tree trunks).
 Salisbury is 15 mi by road; Winchester is 8.3 mi by the B3049 road that joins the A30 nearby.
 The town's long high street was thus on a useful route between the two medieval cathedral cities.
 The town's civil parish has an area of 1323 acres.

 The town's street crosses the River Test, marking the border of the parishes of Stockbridge and Longstock by a low bridge of three arches rebuilt and widened in 1799.

 Five smaller river channels flow through the town.
 For a brief time, to provide space for fish, these were split into eight artificial ditches just above the town.

 The town is on a shared pedestrian/footpath, the Test Way.